This is not my story.

 If you know this story, this Persian tale of a quest,

-You too may have come to it from Walpole's coining of the word Seredipity, in a letter in 1754.
+You too may have come to it from Walpole's coining of the word Seredipity, in a

 To come upon something, what you need, by chance, by sagacity.